stargate/data-api/docs/dataapi-network-spec.md

 ## Preamble

-The target users for the DATA API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).
-We expect both ODMs and developers not using an ODM to use a client library that manages connections and encoding, and provides a basic idiomatic representation of the DATA API.
-We do not expect developers to construct and make raw HTTP requests against the DATA API.
+The target users for the Data API are Javascript developers who interact with the service through a driver or Object Document Mapper (ODM) library such as [Mongoose](https://github.com/Automattic/mongoose).
+We expect both ODMs and developers not using an ODM to use a client library that manages connections and encoding, and provides a basic idiomatic representation of the Data API.
+We do not expect developers to construct and make raw HTTP requests against the Data API.
 With that in mind the HTTP API is designed to be processed by a client-side driver first, and humans second.